ethereum/consensus-specs/specs/networking/p2p-interface.md

 The token of the negotiated protocol ID specifies the type of encoding to be used for the req/resp interaction.
 Two values are possible at this time:

--  `ssz`: the contents are [SSZ-encoded](#ssz-encoding).
+-  `ssz`: the contents are [SSZ-encoded](../simple-serialize.md).
 This encoding type MUST be supported by all clients.
 For objects containing a single field, only the field is SSZ-encoded not a container with a single field.
-For example, the `BeaconBlocks` response would be an SSZ-encoded list of `BeaconBlock`s.
+For example, the `BeaconBlocksByRange` response would be an SSZ-encoded list of `BeaconBlock`s.
 All SSZ-Lists in the Req/Resp domain will have a maximum list size of `SSZ_MAX_LIST_SIZE`.
 -  `ssz_snappy`: The contents are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
 MAY be supported in the interoperability testnet; MUST be supported in mainnet.

 #### SSZ-encoding strategy (with or without Snappy)